paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 Now you can run `yarn test` to start your jest tests!

 _Note: You can run jest in watch mode by using `yarn test --watch`.
-Very usefull!_
+Very useful!_

 ## That's all folks!